Our Technology, FIC

 FIC: Fast Iron Carbonylation

-The company’s recent government-funded research enabled the company to build an FIC prototype and explore our technology’s potential for producing CIP.
-After successfully completing the prototype, Two Planet Steel’s initial tests show that FIC is at least 10x faster than current methods of CIP production.
+Two Planet Steel’s research and development is focused on Fast Iron Carbonylation (FIC).
+The company’s recent government-funded research also explored our technology’s potential for producing carbonyl iron powders (CIP).
+After successfully completing a prototype, Two Planet Steel’s initial tests show that FIC is at least 10x faster than current methods of CIP production.
 With further development we expect this improvement to increase.
 Because of this exceptional efficiency and the wide range of applications for CIP, Two Planet Steel’s tech can have an enormous impact, both for already existing applications and those in development.

 FIC Prototype